 Her past engagements include collaborations with internationally acclaimed artists such as Salvatore Accardo, Paul Badura-Skoda, Mariella Devia, Toshiyuki Kamioka, Amarilli Nizza, I solisti della Scala, Alexander Shelley, JoAnn Falletta, Alexander Kniazev, Milan Horvàth, Claudio Scimone, Muhai Tang, Gabriel Feltz and Marco Guidarini.
-Enrica Ciccarelli’s records have been released by Agorà, Sfem Classics and Verdi Records.
+Enrica Ciccarelli’s recordings have been released by Agorà, Sfem Classics and Verdi Records.
 Among her most significant recordings are the Concertos by Robert and Clara Schumann, Grieg’s Concerto live from the Concertgebow and the Chopin-Viardot Mazurkas, recorded for the first time in history with Italian soprano Amarilli Nizza.
 In 2016 the magazine Amadeus releases an exclusive download preview of Enrica Ciccarelli’s recording of F.P.
 Tosti’s romanze, with Argentinian soprano Ivanna Speranza.
 The project falls within the celebrations for the centennial of Tosti’s death.
-She is also artistic director of the Foundation La Società dei Concerti, in Milan, a post she has occupied since 2007.
+Since 2007 she is also president and artistic director of the Foundation La Società dei Concerti in Milan as well as the Premio Internazionale Antonio Mormone.